Kishan-Patel-dev/AI-Agents/Unit-1-Intro-to-Agents/AI-Agent-Workflow.md

 ## 🧠 Thought: Internal Reasoning and the ReAct Approach

 ### Understanding the Thought Process

-Thoughts represent the Agent's internal reasoning and planning processes to solve tasks.
-This utilizes the agent's Large Language Model (LLM) capacity to analyze information when presented in its prompt.
+Thoughts represent the **Agent's internal reasoning and planning processes** to solve tasks.
+This utilizes the agent's Large Language Model (LLM) capacity **to analyze information when presented in its prompt**.

 Think of it as the agent's internal dialogue, where it:
 - Considers the task at hand